Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Chaotic attractors with zero second Lyapunov exponent

-Let us consider a pathway GH: $(B=0.7, A=1.55)$ and study bifurcations leading to the birth of homoclinic attractors in the left-bottom part of the diagrams presented in Fig.~\ref{ris:Fig22}.
-The results of corresponding one-parameter bifurcation analysis are shown in Fig.~\ref{ris:Fig23}.
-In this case, the scenario of the appearance of discrete Shilnikov attractors is almost the same as it was in the previous case, cf. Figs.~\ref{ris:Fig23}a--\ref{ris:Fig23}f with Figs.~\ref{ris:Fig20}a--\ref{ris:Fig20}f.
-The main difference between these two cases is that the stable invariant curve $L$ undergoes here a quite long sequence of period-doubling bifurcations before the destruction of the resulting multiround stable invariant curve.
+Let us consider the pathway KL: $(B=0.7, A=1.55)$ and study bifurcations leading to the birth of homoclinic attractors in the left-bottom part of the diagrams presented in Fig.~\ref{ris:Fig23}.
+Some results of the corresponding one-parameter bifurcation analysis are shown in Fig.~\ref{ris:Fig24}.
+In this case, the scenario for the appearance of discrete Shilnikov attractors is almost the same as it was in the previous case, cf. Figs.~\ref{ris:Fig24}a--\ref{ris:Fig24}f with Figs.~\ref{ris:Fig21}a--\ref{ris:Fig21}f.
+The main difference between these two cases is that the stable invariant curve $L$ undergoes here a quite long sequence of the period-doubling bifurcations before destruction of the resulting multiround invariant curve.